-	I stopped pedaling and stared anxiously at the frontier.
-In front of me, the California-Mexico border was marked by a white tollbooth structure and a large sign that read "Mexico" and displayed the country's coat of arms: a large eagle standing on a cactus with a snake in its talons.
+I stopped pedaling and looked anxiously at the frontier.
+In front of me, the California-Mexico border was marked by a white tollbooth-like structure and a large sign that read "Mexico" and displayed the country's coat of arms: a large eagle perched on a cactus with a snake in its talons.
 It was an hour after sunrise on a Sunday in early December, and the light angled through the cool desert air, illuminating the quiet, dusty town of Tecate just beyond the tollbooth.

 I had camped the night before five miles north, hidden with my bicycle just a hundred yards off the road.
 Although I was conspicuous on the road, once I left it I was invisible.
 Unlike car travel, with a bike you can disappear off the highway at any point and set up camp without a soul knowing where you've gone.
 Thieves can't rob you if they don't know you are there.
 It's the greatest sense of freedom; the world was my campground, my living room, my highway.
 I easily found a place to sleep that night, as numerous foot trails led away from the highway, and a patch of desert ground had already been cleared—likely by people also wishing to keep hidden.
 I wondered how many illegal immigrants, how many of the people I saw working in California during my eight years in the state, had slept on similar patches of ground, staring at the stars.

-At 26 years old, I was on the adventure I'd dreamed of every since I learned bike touring was possible: I was going to ride south, from my home in California, and keep biking until I reached the southern tip of South America.
+At 26 years old, I was on the adventure I had dreamed of ever since I learned bike touring was possible: I was going to ride south, from my home in California, and keep biking until I reached the southern tip of South America.
 I know this sounds a bit crazy.
 What sane person would camp along the Mexican border—the site of countless crimes and murders—let alone plan to ride alone across all of Latin America?
 Numerous countries are besieged by the residual violence from recent civil wars, and Colombia endures an ongoing civil conflict where rebels still control nearly a third of the nation.
 Moreover, except for Chile, where I had studied for three months during college, I had no friends and almost no contacts south of the border.
 My Spanish was poor, and I had never traveled internationally by bike.
 Yet somehow I chose to ignore all of these facts.
 I eagerly planned to ride solo across Central America, the Amazon, the Andes, and the wastelands of Patagonia, and reach the earth's end in just under a year and a half.
-And not only did I want to bike this distance alone, but I wanted to raise awareness of climate change in the process—a topic I had spent the past four years studying—and help solve one of the world's greatest environmental problems.
+And not only did I want to bike this distance alone, but I wanted to raise awareness of climate change in the process—a topic I had spent the past four years studying.
 You might call me naive.
 You might be right.

 I had discovered bike touring six years earlier, between my sophomore and junior year of college.
 After spending the summer in the biketopia of Portland, Oregon, a college friend suggested we "bike to school," which would require riding 900 miles in under two weeks.
 I agreed, and, pedaling a1980s racing bike I had purchased that summer for $125, and carrying only a sleeping bag, tarp, and change of clothes, biked south along the rocky Oregon and California coastline, enjoying tailwinds every day.
 After just a few days of cycling, I was hooked.